livepeer/docs/docs/video-miners/getting-started/activation.md

 > **Note:** This flag is only required if you already have an account that you want to use.

-- Be sure the wallet file for the account address is  stored in the keystore directory.
+- Be sure the private key for the account address is stored in the keystore directory.

-> **Note:** This defaults to  `~/.lpData/arbitrum-one-mainnet/keystore`.
+> This defaults to  `~/.lpData/arbitrum-one-mainnet/keystore`.

+> **Note:** It is paramount that you securely manage the private key, as it controls your wallet and funds.

 - Use both the `-orchestrator` and `-transcoder` flags to configure the node to be an orchestrator and a transcoder;  it will receive video from broadcasters, transcode the video itself, and return the transcoded results to the broadcasters.